XanaduAI/thewalrus/docs/gbs_sampling.rst

 .. tip::

-   * To generate threshold samples from a gaussian state specified by a quadrature covariance matrix use :func:`thewalrus.samples.generate_torontonian_sample`.
+   To generate threshold samples from a gaussian state specified by a quadrature covariance matrix use :func:`thewalrus.samples.generate_torontonian_sample`.

 Sampling of classical states
 ****************************

-In the previous section it was mentioned that states whose covariance matrix satisfies :math:`\mathbf{V} \geq \mathbb{I}` are termed classical.
+In the previous section it was mentioned that states whose covariance matrix satisfies :math:`\mathbf{V} \geq \frac{\hbar}{2}\mathbb{I}` are termed classical.
 These designation is due to the fact that for these states it is possible to obtain a polynomial (cubic) time algorithm to generate photon number or threshold samples :cite:`rahimi2015can`.

 .. tip::

-   * To generate photon number or threshold samples from a classical gaussian state specified by a quadrature covariance matrix use :func:`thewalrus.samples.hafnian_sample_classical_state` or :func:`thewalrus.samples.torontonian_sample_classical_state`.
+   To generate photon number or threshold samples from a classical gaussian state specified by a quadrature covariance matrix use :func:`thewalrus.samples.hafnian_sample_classical_state` or :func:`thewalrus.samples.torontonian_sample_classical_state`.